YouChange/3D-TC2/README.md

 ## Usage
 #### 1. Add path to the root folder.
 For example:
 ```
-export PYTHONPATH=/home/cy19/homedir/MotionNet:$PYTHONPATH
+export PYTHONPATH=/your/home/dir/MotionNet:$PYTHONPATH
-export PYTHONPATH=/home/cy19/homedir/MotionNet/nuscenes-devkit/python-sdk:$PYTHONPATH
+export PYTHONPATH=/your/home/dir/MotionNet/nuscenes-devkit/python-sdk:$PYTHONPATH
 ```

 #### 2. Dataset

 Download Nuscenes dataset from https://www.nuscenes.org/.
-For example, to download the nuScenes mini split:
+For example, to download Nuscenes mini split:
 ```
 wget https://www.nuscenes.org/data/v1.0-mini.tgz
 ```
-Dataset folder: `./data/nuscenes/`
+Download to the dataset folder: `./data/nuscenes/`.

 #### 3. Attack the dataset for object detection
-In our paper, we assume historical scenes are not poisoned and performed single-frame injection attack.
+In our paper, we assume historical scenes are not poisoned and performed single-frame injection attacks.

 You can also customize your own poisoned LiDAR dataset via other attack methods(e.g., consecutive attacks) to perform stress tests on 3D-TC2.

 #### 4. Object detection
 Please feed your poisoned dataset to any kinds of 3D object detectors and get predictions.

-Our detection results after running OpenPCDet(https://github.com/open-mmlab/OpenPCDet.git) can be found in `./detection` folder
+Our detection results after running OpenPCDet(https://github.com/open-mmlab/OpenPCDet.git) can be found in `./detection` folder.

 #### 5. Object-Motion prediction
 Use pretrained MotionNet to detect anomalies based on historical scenes:
 ```
 python TC2.py --data ./data/nuscenes/mini/ --version v1.0-mini --modelpath model.pth --net MotionNet --savepath log
 ```
-Note: If you find `model.pth` is corrupted, please download one from MotionNet official website: https://github.com/pxiangwu/MotionNet
+Note: If you find `model.pth` is corrupted, please download one from MotionNet official website: https://github.com/pxiangwu/MotionNet .

 ## Reference
 ```